timepassuser/Jee-Mains-Marks-Calculator/README.md

 To generate new answerkeys, use the parseAnswerKey function present in main.js.
 Run it when on the answer key page provided by NTA.
 It will provide you with a js object representing the answerkey.
 Place this object in answerkeys.js and update the getAnsKey function in main.js

 ## Proxies
-proxies.js contains a proxy variable, you can change it however you will also need to modify fetchResponseSheet in main.js
+proxies.js contains a proxy variable, you can change it however you will also need to modify fetchResponseSheet in main.js accordingly
 The default proxy is https://github.com/timepassuser/corsproxy2, currently hosted on vercel

 ##### Hosted on https://timepassuser.github.io/Jee-Mains-Marks-Calculator/